-By Dawn Jackson Blatner, RD, CSSD
+By Dawn Jackson Blatner, RDN, CSSD

 You are just a forkful and water bottle away from boosting your baseball performance!
 Smart food choices and proper hydration can enhance reaction time, focus and stamina to give a competitive edge on the field.
 Although baseball is not a sport of continuous activity, the games are long so a smart nutrition plan will help you mentally and physically stay in the game.
-Here's a game plan on how to eat for energy and hydrate for high performance:
+Here's a game plan on how to eat for energy and hydrate for high performance.

-- Whole grain toast with a vegetable omelet and chopped fresh fruit
+- Whole-grain toast with a vegetable omelet and chopped fresh fruit.

-- Oatmeal (made with low-fat milk) with almonds and a banana
+- Oatmeal (made with low-fat milk) with almonds and a banana.

-- Sandwich made with grilled BBQ chicken on a whole grain bun and a spinach salad
+- Sandwich made with grilled BBQ chicken on a whole-grain bun and a spinach salad.

 Between 30 minutes and one hour before the game, eat a piece of fruit such as a banana, apple, orange or grapes.